6 Pillars of Task Productivity

 6 Pillars of Task Productivity: Ensuring Consistent Wins.
 SAFE + QUALITY PRODUCTION.
 (1) INFORMATION So Clear it Can’t Be Misunderstood.
 (2) LABOR / SUBS Right Skills and Quantity.
 (3) MATERIALS Close to Work Area Including Fabrication and Kitting.
 (4) TOOLS / EQUIP Close and Verified in Good Working Order Including PPE.
 (5) AREA READY Prerequisite Work Complete and Ready for Your Crews.
 (6) GOALS Communicated Simply, Clearly, and Frequently.

-1. Information: Crews have all the information they need in order to install effectively.
-Ensure that this information is in the easiest to digest format including installation details and that everything for this task is 100% approved before starting.
-With the right information and the right field leadership in place the task will get done.
+1. Information: This is the starting point, information so clear it CAN NOT be misunderstood.
+Crews have all the information they need in order to install effectively.
+Ensure that this information is in the easiest to digest and most accessible format.
+This includes installation details with just the information required on them and that everything for this task is 100% approved before starting.
+With the right information and the right field leadership in place, the task will get done.
 This is the starting point.

 3. Materials: Can’t do anything without the right materials staged close to where they will be installed.
-Don’t start the task unless you have firm verification that 100% of the approved materials are available.
+Don’t start the task unless you have firm verification that 100% of the required materials are both approved and on-site close to the work area.

-4. Equipment & Tools: The right equipment and tools in good working order all fueled or charged as required.
+4. Equipment & Tools: The right equipment and tools in good working order all fueled, lubed, and/or charged as required.
 Are these really the best tools for accomplishing this task?
 Is the crew competent in their safe and productive use?

 5. Work Area Ready: All required prerequisite work or layout by others is complete.
-Area is clean, well lit and environmentally protected if required.
+Area is clean, well lit, and environmentally protected if required.
+Production in the work area will not be impacted by other trades, or it was a known condition in the estimating, budgeting, and planning process.

 When these are integrated with Tasking the Project during the planning phase, weekly Short-Interval Planning (SIP), and ABC Daily Planning, your projects will run significantly more productively.